apiology/op-env/README.rst

 Features
 --------

-op-env allows you to use OnePassword entries as environment variable-style secrets.
+op-env allows you to use 1Password entries as environment variable-style secrets.
 This makes it easier to rotate secrets in places where the source of truth is 1Password.

 You can use op-env by setting your desired environment variable name as a tag in the 1Password entry that you want to use.